appeltel/CoroutineTutorial/coroutines.md

 function cannot yield control to the scheduler to run other coroutines while we are waiting for this item to be fetched.

-The solution to this is something called an
+The solution to this problem is an
 [async for](https://docs.python.org/3/reference/compound_stmts.html#async-for)
 statement, which works much like a for statement, except that it calls slightly different special methods on the container which should result in a